m-spangenberg/exercises_machinelearning/README.md

   * Test on testing set
   * Evaluate on validation set

-The splitting of our dataset relies on two factors, the total number of samples in our data and the types of models we are attempting to produce.Models with few hyperparameters are easier to validate, we can reduce size of validation set.
-Models with many hyperparameters will require larger validation sets, and possibly [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
+The splitting or **Partitioning** of our dataset relies on two factors, the total number of samples in our data, and the types of models we are attempting to produce.
+We have to be careful to **randomize our data** before making this split, or else we might run into a scenario where we've accidentally split say; all passing test scores into the training set, and all failed scores into the test set.
+The gotcha here is we **DO NOT EVER** want to train on test data, because we will get unrealistically strong opinions about how good our model is.
+If we have 100% accuracy, or surprisingly low loss, the chances are good a mistake has been made, or data has leaked into our training data.

+**How large should our splits be?** This involves two ideas which are in tension, the larger our training set, the better our learning model will be, but the larger our test set is, the higher our confidence will be that we're making accurate predictions.
+Models with many hyperparameters are easier to validate because of an excess of testable data in the set, but if we have a small dataset we might possibly need to make use of [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 There also exists edge cases where we might not need a validation set because the hyperparameters are difficult to tune.
-This train-test-validate ratio is dependant on your unique requirements and you will develop an intuition for the appropriate splits as you build more models.
+This train-test-validate ratio is dependant on your unique requirements, and you will develop an intuition for the appropriate splits as you build more models.

 **Cross-validation** is when we take our data set and split it into a Training and Testing set, we then set aside the Testing set and use a randomly chosen portion of the Training set for Validation purposes.
 We then use our Training set to produce multiple splits of the Training and Validation sets.
 The main advantage of cross-validation, is that it helps us avoid over-fitting.
 We use what is called K-Fold Cross-Validation to reduce variability in the data.
 To achieve this we can perform multiple rounds of cross-validation using different partitions and then average the results over all the rounds.